 Prepare your budget to study in Canada

-How much should you plan to spend on your accommodations?
-It depends on the city and your living arrangements.
-We generally recommend setting aside 25% of your study in Canada budget for housing.
+Accommodation costs depend on the city and your living arrangements.
+It's generally recommended to set aside 25% of your budget for housing.

 Food and groceries

 If you live off campus, you will likely do your own cooking or share cooking duties with friends.
 Research the costs online by looking at Canada’s major national grocery store chains.
 You can even download apps to compare costs or find the best deals.